 There is a recognized interest in accommodating expansion of certain water-dependent uses in the downtown Miami area, to complement traditional uses and create opportunities for boating recreation, while still providing for protection of an area with consistent manatee use and human-related manatee mortality issues.
 To help seek a balance, limited expansion is recommended for special types of marine facilities in a portion of the downtown area.
-"Limited special use" dockage includes courtesy docks, water dependent public transportation dockage and commercial/charter fishing boat docks with a maximum density (including existing boat slips) of 1 vessel slip per 500 feet of shoreline, or one slip per parcel, whichever is more restrictive.
-This applies to the west Biscayne Bay shoreline from the Port of Miami I-395 bridge south to SW 15th Road including Bayside and the Miami River from the mouth, upstream to the NW 5th Street bridge, and including Watson Island.
-Sites or additional slips in sensitive manatee habitats may even be considered for transitory docks if such proposals are government-owned, government operated, non-revenue generating, and there is demonstrated need for this type of public access.
+"Limited special use" dockage includes courtesy docks, water dependent public transportation dockage, transitory slips, and commercial/charter fishing boat docks with a maximum density (including existing boat slips) of 1 vessel slip per 1500 feet of shoreline or at least one slip per parcel, or one slip per parcel, whichever is more restrictive.
+This applies to the west Biscayne Bay shoreline from the Port of Miami 1-395 bridge south to SW 15th Road including Bayside and the Miami River from the mouth, upstream to the NW 5th Street bridge, and including Watson Island.
+Sites or additional slips in sensitive manatee habitats may even be considered for transitory docks if such proposals are for facilities that are publicly owned and operated, government owned, government operated, non-revenue generating, not-for-profit (revenue neutral) and there is demonstrated need for this type of public access.